-All other macOS components are outside of the TOE, including the Secure Element together with the NFCC hardware, and the XNU macOS kernel.
+All other Mac and keyboard components are outside of the TOE, including the Secure Element together with the NFCC hardware, and the XNU macOS kernel.
 The macOS subsystem components are individual applications.

 2.6.3.TOE Lifecycle

 The TOE lifecycle phases are as follows: